 Additional cards for employees are free.
 Additionally, employers can set individual spending limits on employee cards, which also earn rewards.

-In conclusion, it’s safe to say that small business clients that like to earn credit card points will probably be excited about the Ink Business Preferred® Credit Card.
+In conclusion, it’s safe to say that small business clients who like to earn credit card points will probably be excited about the Ink Business Preferred® Credit Card.
 Remember, if you’ve applied for 5+ credit cards in the last 24 months, you will most likely be denied approval due to the Chase 5/24 rule.
 You will also need good to excellent credit for this card.

 Related Articles: